Tips and Advantages

 Items must be in good condition or better in order to claim a tax deduction.
 Donating clothing, shoes, housewares and small size furniture to Mary’s Center helps us in our mission to build better futures through the delivery of health care, education, and social services.

 Donations are also an easy way to get a tax deduction because Mary’s Center is an IRS-approved 501(c)(3) nonprofit organization.

 But before you donate, there are some important things you need to know.
 Per IRS Publication 561, all nonprofit organizations are prohibited from assigning values to material donations.
 That means it is the donor’s responsibility to determine the item’s fair market value.

 Federal Tax ID: 52-1594116

 Here are some tips to make your tax preparation easier:

-- If any single item that you are donating is not in good condition and you plan to claim a deduction of more than $500 for that single item, you may need an official appraisal for that item made by a third party specialised on that.
+If any single item that you are donating is not in good condition and you plan to claim a deduction of more than $500 for that single item, you may need an official appraisal for that item made by a third party specialized on that.

 Only taxpayers who use our full form and complete all details requested and itemize all items donated can deduct charitable donations.